Merc-WithaMouse/merc-withamouse.github.io/content/post/Corporate-Lockscreen-Deployment-Script/Corporate Lockscreen Deployment.md

 #### Lets get started then...

-Unfortunately, this documentation does not include any reference on application via Registry but luckily, a quick Google search tells me what keys and values will be needed.
+Unfortunately, this documentation does not include any reference on application via registry but luckily, a quick Google search tells me what keys and values will be needed.
 So thats half the battle done.

 First off, we need to create the following registry key:
 _"`HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion\PersonalizationCSP`"_